AdityaRoy-1996/Projected-Bands-in-Quantum-Espresso/README.md

 information in states.txt.\
 The Code is written in a way so that the figures can be further exported as `Matplotlib figure` and `Axes` objects.

-Note  :  Actual Code in `band_projection_QE.py` statrts after line number 1230, before which are the definitions, which should not be played with, in case of discrepencies, please contact me via commenting in this repository with your input code ( if possible ).
+Note  :  Actual Code in `band_projection_QE.py` statrts after line number 1214, before which are the definitions, which should not be played with, in case of discrepencies, please contact me via commenting in this repository with your input files ( if possible ).

 Note  :  Wannier Window plotting is also supported due to my current work in it.
 Examples are in Spin_Orbit\Pt.